HL7/fhir-pdmp/input/pagecontent/capability-statements.md

 * The PDMP Responder **SHALL** support the SMART Backend Services Authorization Guide for verifying authentication and providing authorization to PDMP Requesters.

-* The PDMP Responder **SHALL** support the HTTP Header parameter X-Request-ID for request coorelation between the PDMP Requester and PDMP Responder.
+* The PDMP Responder **SHALL** support the HTTP Header parameter X-Request-ID for request correlation between the PDMP Requester and PDMP Responder.

 ##### Search: